BScookies/bscookies.github.io/_posts/2016-06-21-instantiation-patterns-in-javascript.md

 myplayer.level // still returns 50
 {% endhighlight %}

+**Pros:** All the benefits of the prototypal pattern with less code

+**Cons:** Lack of object creation and return in our function can be confusing for anyone not used to seeing the new keyword

 <div class="divider"></div>

 So which pattern is best to use?
 It's really up to you!
 Each has its own benefits and drawbacks, and ultimately whichever one makes the most sense to you/your employer is your best bet.

 I tend to prefer the pseudoclassical style, as that most closely mimcs classes in many other languages.
 Making that relationship even tighter, ES6 introduced the class keyword, bringing much more standard class constructors to Javascript.
 No matter which pattern you use, *make sure not to forget to add blasters for arms*.
 Whatever that may mean in your code.